kerryb/timer/outline.md

     <% end %>
     ```
     - updating state
-    - use chrome inspector to look at what's on the websocket
 1. Start clock ticking when start button pressed
     ```elixir
     def handle_event("start", _params, socket) do